The following article is an excerpt from "A Book of Bible Study"

 After these events, God again brought up the case of Job to Satan, saying that Job still held to his integrity despite all of his losses and suffering.
 Satan’s reply to his defeat at this point was to challenge God again.
 This time Satan insisted that if Job’s physical body was afflicted, his faith and devotion to Him would surely crumble.

 Satan was then given permission to afflict Job’s health as well, but he was told that he must spare Job’s life.
-So Satan went out and afflicted Job with painful sores all over his body.
+So, Satan went out and afflicted Job with painful sores all over his body.
 All that Job could do at this point was to sit down in the ashes of what used to be his prosperous life and scrape his sores with a shard.

 To make matters worse, Job’s wife turned against him and God in the face of these tragedies, as we see in Job 2:9.
 She mocked him for still holding on to his integrity after all the tragedy that God had allowed to come upon him, and she told him to curse God and die.
-Job had now lost his wealth, all of his children, his health, and the sympathies of his wife, who could have provided some comfort to him in this time of suffering.
+Job had now lost his wealth, all his children, his health, and the sympathies of his wife, who could have provided some comfort to him in this time of suffering.
 We might assume that she abandoned him because she is not mentioned in the book again.

 Job’s response again to all that had happened to him is still the same expression of faith in God, as we see from his reply to his wife’s suggestion that he “curse God and die”.
 Job told her that she was talking foolishly, and he asserted that we should be willing to accept trouble and suffering from God as well as prosperity and abundance.
 Up to this point, Job still did not sin by accusing God of wrongdoing or injustice in all that had come upon him (Job 2:10).

-Most of us are frightened to think about losing what wealth and resources we may have and becoming impoverished, and we dread the thought of losing one child, let alone all of our children.
+Most of us are frightened to think about losing what wealth and resources that we may have and becoming impoverished, and we dread the thought of losing one child, let alone all our children.
 When we think of losing our health and finding ourselves unable to work and support ourselves, we also become frightened.
-It is hard for us to imagine the impact that all of these things happening together at the same time had upon Job, but this still was not the full extent of the misery that he was to suffer.
+It is hard for us to imagine the impact that all these things happening together at the same time had upon Job, but this still was not the full extent of the misery that he was to suffer.

-Job had three friends, and when these friends heard about all of the troubles that had come upon him, they went to comfort him.
+Job had three friends, and when these friends heard about all the troubles that had come upon him, they went to comfort him.
 As can be seen from the many discourses they had with Job, it turned out that they only added to his misery by suggesting that his troubles were the result of some fault or wrongdoing of his own.
 Their understanding of God was that He rewarded good people with health and prosperity, and He punished evildoers with tragedy and suffering.

 With every erroneous assertion and insinuation of his friends, Job came back with his rebuttals, insisting that he had done nothing wrong.
-He did not understand God’s reasons for allowing all of this suffering to come upon him.
+He did not understand God’s reasons for allowing all this suffering to come upon him.

-Job had no idea that God had presented him to Satan as blameless and upright, a man who fears God and shuns evil.
+Job had no idea that God had presented him to Satan as one who was blameless and upright, a man who fears God and shuns evil.
 Further, Job had no idea that God had determined to demonstrate to Satan, and to all who would read the account of his trial for centuries to come, that he would be made to persevere in his faith, continuing to fear God and shun evil, regardless of whatever tragedies and sufferings came upon him.
 Job’s response to the weight of his misery and pain up to this point is recorded in chapter 14 where he said: “…All the days of my struggle I will wait until my change comes.”
 (Job: 14:14).

 Job Accuses God of Wrongdoing